pydicom/pydicom/CONTRIBUTING.md

 -  If your pull request addresses an issue, please use the pull request title to describe the issue and mention the issue number in the pull request description.
 This will make sure a link back to the original issue is created.
+Use "closes #PR-NUM" or "fixes #PR-NUM" to indicate github to automatically close the related issue.
+Use any other keyword (i.e: works on, related) to avoid github to close the referenced issue.

 -  All public methods should have informative docstrings with sample usage presented as doctests when appropriate.

 -  Please prefix the title of your pull request with `[MRG]` (Ready for Merge), if the contribution is complete and ready for a detailed review.
-   Two core developers will review your code and change the prefix of the pull request to `[MRG + 1]` and `[MRG + 2]` on approval, making it eligible for merging.
+Two core developers will review your code and change the prefix of the pull request to `[MRG + 1]` on approval, making it eligible for merging.
 An incomplete contribution -- where you expect to do more work before receiving a full review -- should be prefixed `[WIP]` (to indicate a work in progress) and changed to `[MRG]` when it matures.
-WIPs may be useful
-   to: indicate you are working on something to avoid duplicated work, request broad review of functionality or API, or seek collaborators.
+WIPs may be useful to: indicate you are working on something to avoid duplicated work, request broad review of functionality or API, or seek collaborators.
 WIPs often benefit from the inclusion of a
    [task list](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments)
    in the PR description.

--  All other tests pass when everything is rebuilt from scratch.
-On Unix-like systems, check with (from the toplevel source folder):

-      ```bash
-      $ make
-      ```

 -  When adding additional functionality, provide at least one example script in the ``examples/`` folder.
 Have a look at other